LMLK-seal/PierPulse.com/README.md

 3. Send the invite link to your crew
 4. They open it.
 That's the whole setup.

-**Run the app yourself:**

-The entire application ships as a single HTML file — no build step, no dependencies, no install wizard.
-Download `index.html`, serve it (or just open it), and you're running the same app as the website.

 **Good to know:**

 - **Hosting** works in desktop Chrome, Edge, or Opera (they support direct, safe read/write access to local files).
-- **Guests** can join from any modern browser — desktop or phone.
+- **Guests** can join from any modern browser - desktop or phone.

 ---

 ## FAQ

 **"So where do my files actually go?"**
 Nowhere.
 That is the entire point.
 Files are read from the host's disk, streamed through the relay to your guests' screens, and edited versions are saved back to the host's disk.
 Nothing is stored on any server along the way.
-When the session ends, the files exist only on the host's computer — same as before it started.
+When the session ends, the files exist only on the host's computer - same as before it started.

 **"What happens when the host goes offline?"**
 The pier closes.
 Guests lose access immediately, because there is no copy of the files anywhere else to fall back on.
 Reopen a session whenever you like.

 **"Can guests edit my files?"**
-Only if you grant edit permission — you stay in control of who can view and who can change things.
+Only if you grant edit permission - you stay in control of who can view and who can change things.

 **"Do I need an account?"**
 No. No sign-up, no login, no profile.
 Open the site and start.

 **"Is it free?"**
-Right now, yes — PierPulse is completely free to use.
+Right now, yes - PierPulse is completely free to use.

 **"Which files can we work on together?"**
 Folders, images, PDFs, and Microsoft Office documents (Word, Excel, PowerPoint).
 More formats are on the way.